 Leveling in Destiny 2

-The biggest debate surrounding Destiny 2 at this point is the leveling system, more specifically where to start players off.
-There are surely plenty of current Destiny players who would hate to see their progress reset to 0, but doing so might help Bungie welcome in new players with less friction.
+The biggest debate surrounding the Destiny sequel at this point is the leveling system, more specifically where to start players off.
+There are surely plenty of current Destiny fans who would hate to see their progress reset to 0, but doing so might help Bungie welcome in new players with less friction.
 If everyone starts on an even playing field in Destiny 2, then no one has the fear of coming in at a disadvantage.

 At the same time, diehard Destiny players have likely become attached to their current characters and would hate to see all of their progress completely ignored.
 Some players have put thousands of hours into the game, and to see all of that progress essentially reset might be off-putting.